-ASHT is committed to the future leaders of hand therapy, and is proud to offer the Student Center — a page designed to educate and assist students beginning their studies and career in the hand therapy field.
+ASHT is committed to the future leaders of hand and upper extremity therapy, and is proud to offer the Student Center — a page designed to educate and assist students beginning their studies and career in the hand and upper extremity therapy field.
 The resources below include a guide on how to start a student hand therapy club, a learning workbook and many useful links to relevant courses, literature and reference material that will benefit the student learner.

 How To Start A Student Hand Therapy Club